BC Neptūnas: 2023–24 season

 For the 2023–2024 season, Brazys remained as Neptūnas head coach.
 Neptūnas signed Sterling Gibbs and Ignas Sargiūnas as the new point guards, Tommy Rutherford and Tim Lambrecht, one of the biggest stars of the LKL the previous season with BC Nevėžis, as well as re-signing Girdžiūnas and Gailius.
 Jogėla, Wiley and Pleikys became the biggest departures for the team.
 The renewed Neptūnas started the LKL with a big win over 7-Bet Lietkabelis, 91–81, at home.
 In November, Neptūnas was also loaned, from Rytas, who had signed Pleikys during the summer, Ąžuolas Tubelis, who quickly became team leader for Neptūnas.
 Neptūnas went on a four-game win streak during November–December, including a big win over BC Žalgiris in Kaunas.

 The mid-season retirement by Gibbs, however, shocked Neptūnas - Neptūnas was eliminated in the King Mindaugas Cup by Lietkabelis, after winning the first game 91–89 in Klaipėda, lost in Panevėžys 76–79, losing by just one point on aggregate.
 In the LKL, at the start of March, Neptūnas had just a 6–12 record, just barely in the playoffs.
 Needing changes, Neptūnas made the decision to replace Brazys with longtime Panathinaikos Athens assistant and head coach Georgios Vovoras.
-Some roster changes also included signings of forward Zsombor Maronka, point guard Josh Newkirk and shooting guard Georgios Kamperidis.
+Some roster changes also included signing of shooting guard Georgios Kamperidis.
 The changes instantly changed Neptūnas - who went on a club record eight-game win streak in the LKL, including wins over Lietkabelis (twice to sweep the season series), Žalgiris (a double overtime thriller) and also an amazing win in Vilnius over BC Rytas, 84–83, on a game winning basket by Tubelis.
 Attendances at the Švyturio Arena once again started to rise.
 Neptūnas finished the LKL regular season with a 14–16 record, in 6th place in the standings.
-Tubelis was named the LKL MVP of the regular season and his duo with Sargiūnas was considered as one of the very best in the LKL.
+Tubelis was named the MVP of the LKL regular season and his duo with Sargiūnas was considered as one of the very best in the LKL.

 In the LKL playoffs, Neptūnas faced off the heavily favored BC Wolves - one of the assistants for the Wolves was Mindaugas Brazys, signed after getting released by Neptūnas.
 Wolves beat Neptūnas in Vilnius 91–84, before Neptūnas beat the Wolves, 95–76, in Klaipėda to tie the series 1-1.
 Despite a monster performance by Sargiūnas, who scored 27 points, Neptūnas succumbed in the deciding third game of the quarterfinals - Wolves beat Neptūnas 91–80 in Vilnius to win the series 2–1.
 Despite the loss, the amazing performance by Neptūnas in the second half of the season led to Neptūnas re-signing Vovaros.